KerorinNorthFox/osu-framework-wiki-ja/Dependency-Injection.md

 The implementation of the source generator can be viewed [here](https://github.com/ppy/osu-framework/blob/master/osu.Framework.SourceGeneration/Generators/Dependencies/DependencyInjectionSourceGenerator.cs).

+For a fast compile-run cycle, source generators are by default only ran on release builds.
+Debug builds will use the reflection pathway as a fallback.

 ## Reflection

 The original, legacy implementation of dependency injection heavily uses reflection.
 It will be used if user drawables are not marked `partial`, as the source generator cannot attach its own code to such drawables.